patrickangeles/redpanda-si-demo/README.md

 ### Cleanup

-This will bring down minio and redpanda (removing the local bucket):
+This will bring down MinIO and Redpanda (removing the local bucket):
 ```bash
 docker-compose down
 ```